KnudsenMorten/AzLogDcrIngestPS/README.md

  CheckCreateUpdate-TableDcr-Structure

-## Thank You to the great people in Microsoft product teams
+## Thank You to the great people in Microsoft product teams - you are rock stars :smile:
-I would like to give **big credits** to a few people, who I have worked together with on this:
+I would like to give **big credits** to a few people, who I have worked together with on building **AzLogDcrIngestPS Powershell module** and **my daily work with the Azure log & viewing capabilities**:

 |Name|Role|
 |:---|:---|